Mr-Smyth/circles/README.md

 hers own 'Propper' Siblings.

 It is then possible to view this person circle and any other circle within.

+***For the sake of demonstration, some sample people have been entered: John Lennon, Sean Connery and Eamonn Smyth - All famous people of course!***

 [Back to Index](#index)